Quadriffis/immortal-millionaire/5 - increase life and health span.md

 ## Intermittent fasting

 It takes the body a while to enter recovery mode once you start fasting.
 When you eat something during a fasted state the countdown timer starts anew.
+In other words, if you have a juice after fasting for 5 hours, your fast is now broken and you have now fasted for 0 hours.

 One aproach to implementing fasting into your life is intermittent fasting.
 Popular approaches include: